Mastering Text-to-Image Diffusion: Recaptioning, Planning, and Generating with Multimodal LLMs: Method

 where $s$ is a fixed random seed, $\text{CRD}$ is the abbreviation for complementary regional diffusion.

 More concretely, we construct a prompt batch with base prompt $y^{\text{base}}=y^c$ and the recaptioned subprompts:

-Then, in each timestep, we deliver the prompt batch into the denoising network and manipulate the cross-attention layers to generate $n+1$ different latents $\{\vz^i_{t-1}\}_{i=0}^n$ in parallel as in \cref{pic-regional}.
-This process can be formulated as:
+In each timestep, we deliver the prompt batch into the denoising network and manipulate the cross-attention layers to generate different latents $\{\vz^i_{t-1}\}_{i=0}^n$ and $\vz_{t-1}^\text{base}$ in \textit{parallel}, as demonstrated in \cref{pic-regional}.
+We formulate this process as:

-where image latent $\vz_t$ is the query and each subprompt $y^i$ works as a key and value. $W_Q ,W_K, W_V$ are linear projections and $d$ is the latent projection dimension of the keys and queries.
-Then, we shall proceed with resizing and concatenating the generated regions $\{\vz_{t-1}^i\}^n_{i=0}$, according to their assigned region numbers (from $0$ to $n$) and respective proportions.
-Here we denoted each resized complementary hidden states as:
+where image latent $\vz_t$ is the query and each subprompt $\hat y^i$ works as a key and value. $W_Q ,W_K, W_V$ are linear projections and $d$ is the latent projection dimension of the keys and queries.
+Then, we shall proceed with resizing and concatenating the generated latents $\{\vz_{t-1}^i\}^n_{i=0}$, according to their assigned region numbers (from $0$ to $n$) and respective proportions.
+Here we denote each resized latent as:

-where $h,w$ are the height and the width of the region.
+where $h,w$ are the height and the width of its assigned region $R^i$.
 We directly concatenate them along the spatial axes:

 To ensure a coherent transition in the boundaries of different regions and a harmonious fusion between the background and the entities within each region, we use the weighted sum of the \textit{base latents} $\vz_{t-1}^\text{\text{base}}$ and the \textit{concatenated latent} $\vz_{t-1}^\text{cat}$ to produce the final denoising output: